 Therefore, it makes sense that what you charge your customers should cover not only your hourly rate but all those other expenses too.
 Your pricing should also take into consideration your experience and your target market.

 Here’s a guide on how to figure out your billable rate using our Charge-Out Rate Calculator.

 Purchasing equipment and tools

-You may already have some equipment, but if you need more, investing in new tools and/or a vehicle will likely be your biggest start-up costs.
+You may already have some equipment, but if you need more, investing in new tools and/or a vehicle will likely be your biggest start-up cost.
 We recommend buying reliable, quality products – you want them to perform well for as long as possible.

 Like most trades, being a landscaper is a mobile business.
 You travel to your customers, taking everything that you need with you, which means you’ll also need a reliable work vehicle.
 The good news is you can claim tax back on the cost of your tools and equipment.